-On an individual basis, there may be situations where a clinician believes that their patient’s clinical situation is so different to other patients with the same condition that they should have their treatment paid for when other patients would not.
+On an individual basis, there may be situations where a patient requires surgery that is not routinely funded on the NHS, however their clinician believes that their clinical situation is so different to other patients with the same condition that they should have their treatment paid for when other patients would not.

-The standard IFR application form must be used for all requests.
-The request will not be progressed if not completed on an IFR form.
-This form can be found in Appendix One of the IFR policy.
-It is also available in Microsoft Word format or via the Blueteq database.
-The word version should be submitted (as well as a PDF copy with signatures if necessary) to the IFR team (via the email address on the form) only if access to the Bluetec system is problematic.
+The standard IFR application form must be used for all requests and can only be submitted by the clinician responsible for treating a patient.
+The request will not be progressed if it is not completed on an IFR form.
+A copy of this form can be found in Appendix One of the IFR policy and must be submitted via the Blueteq database.

 Individual Funding Requests in Surrey Heartlands

 Making the best use of our limited resources and prioritising what we spend public money on is crucial in providing the best possible NHS service across Surrey Heartlands.

 Our primary responsibility is to decide which treatments and services should be funded for our designated population.
 This includes applying robust criteria to how services and treatments should be funded.

 To help us prioritise, we use national and local policies to ensure that the treatments and medicines we commission (pay for) have a clinically proven benefit in meeting the population's health needs.

 This means that we will not routinely fund individual treatments or medicines without clinically proven benefits.
 For some procedures or medicines, we will fund subject to national and local criteria being met.